arista/reknow/README.md

 ###### addObject
 Method `addObject(entity: Object, id: string | null = null):E`

 Creates and adds a new Entity instance, copying its "own" properties from the given `entity`.
-The same id generation and effects are followed as (FIXME).
+The same id generation and effects are followed as [addEntity](./#addentity).
 Note that the Entity instance is created without calling its constructor, which includes TypeScript's property initializations:

 ```
 export class TodoListItem extends R.Entity {